 I decided a recent visit to the hospital (and the hospital waiting area) was the best time for me to read this in preparation for this post and it really is one of the very best issues so far.
-Rather than the majority of strips following a theme (some do take the route of stories based on summer holidays) it's a delightfully random selection of fantastic and 'out there' ideas from the creme-de-la-creme of British comics writers and artists.
+Rather than the majority of strips following a theme (some do take the route of stories based on summer holidays) it's a delightfully random selection of fantastic and 'out there' ideas from the crème-de-la-crème of British comics writers and artists.
 A few pages in and you realise you really don't know what to expect next.
 While this is true of any issue of Oink!, it's even more so here and this was a wonderful surprise.

-We start and end proceedings with a Mary Lighthouse strip, or so it seems, but it's not long before a cruelly funny twist of fate brings her together with you-know-who, as written by Mark Rodgers and drawn by Oink!'s legendary Ian Jackson:
+We start and end proceedings with a Mary Lighthouse strip, or so it seems, but it's not long before a funny twist of fate brings her together with you-know-who, as written by Mark Rodgers and drawn by Oink!'s legendary Ian Jackson:

 In #23 we'd the pleasure of Oink! taking some old photographs and creating some hilarious captions for them, completely changing their original intent.
-The same idea is brought back here in six profiles of Oink's Piggin' Crazy Readers.
+The same idea is brought back here in six profiles of Oink!'s Piggin' Crazy Readers.
 Is this an accurate description of all of us who grew up with the sense of humour this comic implanted in us?
 You be the judge:

-Now when you go on holiday what do you do with your heavy cases?
+Now, when you go on holiday what do you do with your heavy cases?
 Do you lug them around yourself?
 Does your loved one offer to do it for you?
 Or do you make sure you've got money to tip the porter at your hotel?
 What if, instead, you just brought a friend:

 Haldane's Zootown is always a reliable destination.

-In the special we'd actually a rather special (yes the same word twice in a sentence but it's fitting) contribution from megastar Frank Sidebottom in the shape of a 2-page board game, all very unfairly balanced against anyone who chose to be Little Frank.
+In this special we'd actually a rather special (yes the same word twice in a sentence but it's fitting) contribution from megastar Frank Sidebottom in the shape of a 2-page board game, all very unfairly balanced against anyone who chose to be Little Frank.
 The idea was that the evil Kilvertians had invaded and Frank and his pals were going to battle them in their rocket of metal bins.
-This was prefaced with a comic strip and, after Frank had left a note for his mum to put his tea in the oven because he'd be in space, we were treated to these rather charming cut-out pieces for the game, as ever drawn by Frank's creator Chris Sievey:
+This was prefaced with a comic strip and, after Frank had left a note for his mum to put his tea in the oven because he'd be in space, we were treated to these rather charming cut-out pieces for the game, as ever drawn by Frank's creator Chris Sievey himself:

-The Thunderbird one is my favourite I have to say.
+The Thunderbirds one is my favourite I have to say.
 Chris' artwork does have a certain something which I think I appreciate all the more now as an adult, or maybe that's just the nostalgia, or simply the fact I didn't know he did all his own work for Oink! when I was a kid.
 Anyway, a delightful addition to the special.

 A digital Oink! could benefit greatly from something like this.
-For example just imagine the next strip in that format and you might see what I mean:
+For example, just imagine the next strip in that format and you might see what I mean:

-But I digress...
+But I digress.
+As usual.

 But speaking of David Leach's little lady:

-Wonderful to look back on these original adventures of her's and know she's still alive and kicking today.
+Wonderful to look back on these original adventures of hers and know she's still alive and kicking today.

-Our final strip for now is a welcome return to the blog for regular Hadrian Vile and this time it's his "Hollyday Diary" we're being treated to.
-Brought to us by the usual team of writer Mark Rodgers and artist Ian Jackson here's what happens when you try to take him to the beach... and to be fair he was simply trying to have some father-son time:
+Our final strip for now is a welcome return to the blog for regular Hadrian Vile and this time it's his Hollyday Diary we're being treated to.
+Brought to us by the usual team of writer Mark Rodgers and artist Ian Jackson here's what happened when they tried to take him to the beach, and to be fair he was just simply trying to have some father-son time:

 So when will you not be missing it?
 Given this is a holiday special and technically is meant to last that bit longer come back next month for the second half when, with any luck, the sun will be shining and all those people who bitch about the rain and wind in winter will be bitching about the sun and lack of wind.
-Then the following month there's another treat alongside the regular fortnightlies but I'm keeping shtum for now.
+Then the following month there's another treat alongside the regular fortnightlies, but I'm keeping shtum for now.